GDPR zvládente v štyroch krokoch. Kde začať?

 Legal requirements

-Now the request for the consent must be given in an intelligible and easily accessible form, together with the information about the intended purpose of the processed data – meaning it mustn’t be ambiguous.
+The conditions for granting consent have been unified, so that companies will no longer be able to use long and unreadable terms and conditions full of legalese.
+Now, the request for consent must be made in a clear and easily accessible form, together with information about the purpose of the data being processed – that is, it must not be ambiguous.

 GDPR stipulates that the data owners must be given an opportunity to opt-out processing of their data and they must be informed about this right of rejection (opt-out) upon the first contact with the data controller.